UW-Quantum-Defect-Lab/qdl-utils-qdots/README.md

 Follow [these instructions to create a fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo) via the GitHub web browser.
-For QDL members, create the fork in the QDL GitHub organization and name the fork appropriately as to be distinguishable, e.g. `qdl-diamond`.
+For QDL members, create the fork to be owned by the UW-Quantum-Defect-Lab GitHub organization and name the fork appropriately as to be distinguishable for your project, e.g. `qdl-utils-diamond` or `qdl-utils-magpi`.
+For the purposes of this tutorial we will assume that the fork is named `my-qdl-utils-fork`.

 Once the fork has been created on GitHub, move on to the next step.
 Do not clone your fork yet; we will do this in the next steps.